 There will no doubt be a big fight from the coal industry over these standards, and, of course, the renewable energy people are going to be quite happy about this as it unfolds.
-I think we've seen these environmental groups have been pressuring the administration to come up with a climate policy ever since the president took office, and this is certainly a step in the right direction.
+I think what we've seen is environmental groups have been pressuring the administration to come up with a climate policy ever since the president took office, and this is certainly a step in the right direction.

 Though, of course, how strong it is, depends upon the negotiations over the power plant regulations that are still to come.

 MONTAGNE: You're listening to MORNING EDITION from NPR News.
 Transcript provided by NPR, Copyright NPR.